You got Tropical Storm Danny moving up there, and you got other storms moving in.

 Sirhan Sirhan.

-Book written by Obama buddy Bill Ayers, dedicated to the guy, and of course, Lee Harvey Oswald was a communist.
+Book written by Obama buddy Bill Ayers dedicated to the guy.

 Look at JFK.

-It certainly wasn't a right wing political opponent.
+It certainly wasn't a right-wing political opponent.

-Uh Bob in Port St. Lucie, Florida.
+Bob in Port St. Lucie, Florida.

-Port St. Lucy.
+Port St. Lucie.

-We had a call from Port St. Bob in Port St. Lucy.
+We got a call from Port St. Luc.

 Hi, it's Bud Rush.